RamVasuthevan/Personal-Website/website/_posts/2023-11-11-A Bit-of-a-Sabbatical-Time-for-More-Focus.md

 I will also work on side projects, especially if they align with my goal of applying technology to real estate.

-On the personal side:
-- Relearn content for G1 driver's license test to regain driving confidence with the goal of getting my G license
-    - A G2 license expires after five years.
-I got my G2 over five years ago.
-I recently had to retake the G2 test to prevent its expiration.
-I have not driven much since I got my G2, and I feel the road knowledge loss makes driving uncomfortable.
-It means that I practice less.
-- Relearn foundational math and independent study of financial math
-    - Naval said that at a certain point, you stop intuitively understanding math and start memorizing formulas.
-For me, I think that was grade 11.
-I used to love math, and I'm interested in understanding financial math, statistics and game theory.
-When I have thought about doing this in the past, the failure mode is spending too much time daydreaming about what I was going to do before taking the first step.

-    - The first step for me are:
-    1. Restablish my habit of using [Math Trainer](https://mathtrainer.ai/) daily
-    2. Getting my copy of [Financial Mathematics: A Comprehensive Treatment](https://www.amazon.com/Financial-Mathematics-Comprehensive-Treatment-Textbooks/dp/1439892423) from my parents house and starting from chapter 1.
-This is the textbook which is use at Wilfrid Laurier University for many financial mathematics courses.
-The first chapter shouldn't require calculus.
-    3. Reading the Ontario Math curriculum and enrolling in either Grade 11 or Grade 12 math through [TVO ILC](https://www.ilc.org/collections/all-courses?uff_3hmf9t_metafield%3Acourse.subject=Mathematics&uff_6qd9x4_metafield%3Acourse.language=English&uff_l29dvv_metafield%3Acourse.course_type=University%20Preparation&uff_pqejq1_metafield%3Acourse.grade=11_usf_12)

-- An explicit goal of socializing.
-With my existing friends and making new friends.
-I must make a proactive effort to avoid the seasonal depression that comes with living through Canadian winters.

 It is now time to impose a totalitarian discipline on myself.